-It’s clear that the “Superhero of 2020” award should go to customer service teams.
+It’s clear that the “Superhero of 2020” award should go to remote customer service teams.
 The influx in customer service inquiries, the immensely challenging questions, the need to provide empathy and humanity during an incredibly stressful time … all were imperative in a strange and stressful year.
 But good customer service can do more than just solve a customer’s problem.
 It can also proactively drive revenue.

 Kustomer’s recent consumer research looked at data across generations, and one thing is clear: younger generations demand, and value, excellent service.
 Consumers aged 18-24 ranked customer service as the number one attribute when choosing where to do business (whereas the general population ranked it below price).
 Additionally, younger generations are more willing than older generations to pay a premium for good service (61% of consumers 34 and younger vs. 48% of consumers 55+), and they are willing to pay more of a premium at that (20% of consumers 18-24 are willing to spend up to 15% more for exceptional service, vs. only 7% of consumers 55+).

 This demographic data allows us to take a peek into the future.
 In the next five or ten years, these individuals will become heads of households, and customer service will determine where they spend their money, and how much they spend.
 It is imperative to prepare now for what is to come — and exceptional service is no longer optional.